astropy/astropy/docs/modeling/compound-models.rst

   operators.

 - In some places the term *composite model* is used interchangeably with *compound model*.
-This can be seen in the cases of the now deprecated `~astropy.modeling.SerialCompositeModel` and `~astropy.modeling.SummedCompositeModel`.
 However, this document uses the term *composite model* to refer *only* to the case of a compound model created from the functional composition of two or more models using the pipe operator ``|`` as explained below.
 This distinction is used consistently